Monday, June 23rd, 2025

 Know who said this?
 Send us an email!

-Daily Normal is a community newsletter sharing current events in Normal, Illinois.
-Our mission is to make local news more accessible, highlight extraordinary people across the Normal community, and support local organizations.
-If you like Daily Normal, you can support us by subscribing to our email newsletter and sharing us with your friends and family in Normal.
+Welcome to the Daily Normal, your community newsletter that's anything but snooze-worthy, packed with positive, impactful local news + events across the Normal, Illinois community.
+If you like the Daily Normal, support us by subscribing to our email newsletter and sharing us with your friends and family in Normal.

 Advertising Opportunities